visit-dav/visit/.github/ISSUE_TEMPLATE/documentation-request.md

 ---

-### Describe what needs to be documented
+### Describe what needs to be documented.
-A clear and concise description of what you want to happen.
+A clear and concise description of what you would like to see.

-- [ ] Is documentation missing?
+### Is the documentation missing?
-- [ ] Do we need need to update already existing documentation?
-(*Add X inside the boxes or click them after submitting ticket*)
+If so, please describe where have you looked for the documentation and where you expect to see it.

+### Is the documentation there but needs improvement?

+   *Please provide the url of the documentation.*

 ### Additional context
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the desired documentation.